Yiyun95788/Yiyun95788/README.md

 ## Hello 🍀

-My name is Yiyun (Yvonne) Zhang.
+My name is Yiyun Zhang.
+Feel free to call me Yvonne!
 I'm a fourth-year undergraduate student at the University of Toronto, majoring in Computer Science and Statistics.
 Welcome to my GitHub profile!

 ## 📫 How to Reach Me